brevzin/cpp_proposals/3294_code_injection/code-injection.md

 tag: reflection
 ---

+<style>code{hyphens: none}</style>

 # Revision History

+Since [@P3294R2]:

+* Renamed "token sequence" to "construct sequence" throughout and changed semantics description to shift focus from tokens to AST constructs.

 Since [@P3294R1]:

 * Cleaned up the paper, corrected our understanding of fragments.
 * Fixed/demonstrated implementation of `LoggingVector`.
-* Extended discussion of the difference between fragments and token sequences.
+* Extended discussion of the difference between fragments and construct sequences.

 Since [@P3294R0]:

-* Changed syntax for introducing token sequences to `^{ ... }`
+* Changed syntax for introducing construct sequences to `^^{ ... }`
 * Refined the interpolator syntax to `\(e)`, `\id(e)`, and `\tokens(e)` (parens mandatory in all cases)
 * Dropped the `declare [: e :]` splicer
 * Implemented much of the proposal with links to examples (including a new [type erasure example](#type-erasure))